csgf/federated-login-ext/docs/index.md

 ### Requirements

-The plug-in work only for Liferay 6.1.
+The plugin work only for Liferay 6.1.
 It is an ext so after the installation the source code of liferay is modified and it cannot be reverted to the original so before to install create a backup of your current installation.